Microsoft Demo Management System

 Deferred, with rationale

-Needs a telemetry baseline to test against first
+Needs a baseline of live data to test against

 Advanced offline deployment